movementlabsxyz/MIP/MIP/mip-34/README.md

 **L2-Block**.
 For the vast majority of cases we mean L2-blocks, thus we will ommit the "L2-" prefix, i.e. by _block_ we mean L2-block.
 A node with execution capability is in charge of validating the transactions in a sequencer-batch and calculate the new state.
 Since the sequencer-batches are provided by the sequencer, the new state and the state roots for a block are deterministic.
 For a sequencer-batch $b$ the state is $S_b$ and the state root is $H(S_b)$.
 From the sequencer-batch $b$ and the state $S_b$ the block $B$ is computed (which contains the information of the sequencer-batch and the state root).

+**Block-range**.
+L2-Blocks can be constructed and confirmed on L2 at a higher rate than is feasible for L1.
+We group L2-blocks into a _block-range_ that is confirmed together.

 **Local validation**.
 Since a block is deterministically calculated we say a block (and the associated new state) is _validated locally_ once the execution engine calculates it from the sequencer-batch.

-**L2-confirmation**.
-FFS aims to _confirm_ the validity of each produced block, at every block.
 The validity judgement to be made is:
 > [!NOTE]
 > Given a block $B$ (predecessor), a sequencer-batch of transactions $txs$ and a successor block $B'$, is $B'$ the^[the MoveVM is deterministic and there can be only valid successor.] _correct_ successor of $B$ after executing the sequence of transactions $txs$?

 The term _correct_ means that the successor block $B'$ (and the state it represents) has been computed in accordance with the semantics of the MoveVM, which we denote  $B \xrightarrow{\ txs \ } B'$.

-> [!IMPORTANT]
-> If we confirm each successor block before adding it to the (confirmed) L2-chain, there cannot be any fork, except if the sequencer would provide equivocating sequencer-batches for a given height AND there is a sufficiently strong Byzantine attack on the confirmation process.

 **Validator**.
 To guarantee the validity of a new block $B'$, we use a set of _validators_ who are in charge of verifying the transition $B \xrightarrow{\ txs \ } B'$.